What to know about the James Comey indictment and what happens next

 From there, his attorneys will have many chances to poke holes in the indictment, and both sides will be able to use the court proceedings to air facts and arguments about the case.

+Trump took to Truth Social on Friday to again blast Comey, as well as the judge assigned to the case, writing that the former FBI director is “off to a very good start.”

+“Nevertheless, words are words, and he wasn’t hedging or in dispute,” Trump wrote.
+“He was very positive, there was no doubt in his mind about what he said or meant by saying it.
+He left himself ZERO margin of error on a big and important answer to a question.”

-They’ll be able to ask the judge to dismiss the charges, discuss public statements the Justice Department and, potentially Donald Trump himself, have made about Comey, and review all of the evidence before a trial.
+Comey’s defense team will be able to ask the judge to dismiss the charges, discuss public statements the Justice Department and, potentially Trump himself, have made about Comey, and review all of the evidence before a trial.
+They also may be able to collect the internal documents at the Justice Department that record how and why prosecutors had concerns about bringing this case against Comey.

+“Fortunately for Comey, the President puts so much in writing!
+Comey can easily point to all of those social media statements to argue that the charges aren’t just based on his alleged wrongdoing, but on politics or personal ill will,” Elliott Williams, CNN legal analyst said Friday.
+Williams said Comey’s team also may be able to put Justice Department officials under oath in pre-trial challenges to the case.

+Comey’s legal team hasn’t divulged their strategy or plans yet to challenge the charges.

 Comey, in a video he released on Thursday, said “I’m innocent.
 So let’s have a trial.”